budnyinqa/CSharp-OOP-Exercises/README.md

 Finally, the program outputs the encoded bitstream in order, marking the end with EOF.
 This structured output helps users verify both the integrity and efficiency of the Huffman encoding process.

+## - Exercise 2
+The purpose of the project is to correctly encode the data provided as a character string designated as the source data stream.
+Upon running the program, the following should be displayed on the screen:

+- the value of the string before compression,
+- the resulting encoded string, in which individual codewords are separated by the sequence `[ , ]` (comma followed by space),
+- the end of the compression code sequence should be indicated by displaying the word `[ , EOF]` (comma followed by EOF).

+###